ngeor/html-fmt/README.md

   attribute values.
 Possible values: preserve, add.
 The default value is add.
 - `--pre-commit-hook` Runs as a git pre-commit hook (inspired by [Prettier](https://prettier.io/docs/en/precommit.html#option-5-bash-script))
+- `--extra-non-indenting-tags`: Pass HTML tags that should cause indentation to stay unchanged.

 You can use the CLI with one of the following ways: